yomarguti/codestream/vscode/DEV_README.md

 #### Using VSCode

-- Open the `vscode-codestream` repository folder
+1. Open the `vscode-codestream` repository folder
-- Choose the `Launch CodeStream` launch configuration from the launch dropdown in the Debug dropdown and press `F5`.
+2. Choose the `Launch CodeStream` launch configuration from the launch dropdown in the Debug dropdown and press `F5`.

+##### To set breakpoints

+- **in the agent code**: need to attach agent (see **Debugging agent startup code**, below)
+- **in the webview code**:
+  1. Choose "Launch Codestream" and start debug
+  2. In the launched Extension Host VSCode debug instance, Ctrl-shift-P to open the VSCode command palette
+  3. Start typing: "> Developer: Open Webview Developer Tools" and choose that option
+  4. Ctrl-P and use the search box to select the webview file you want to set a breakpoint in
+  5. Set breakpoint
+  6. Note that F8 is debug-run, not F5.

 ### Downloading Built VSIXs (common)